 Benefits of Pretend Play

 - Creativity: All forms of play-based learning encourage creativity.
 However, imaginative and fantasy play have a very strong influence on children’s creative thinking skills.
-During imaginative play, children have the freedom to invent and experiment.
+When playing, children have the freedom to invent and experiment.

-- Self-confidence: During play, children have the chance to uniquely express themselves.
-Further, children have the chance to practice and refine skills.
-These two elements feed into the development of self-confidence.
+- Self-confidence: When playing, children have the chance to uniquely express themselves.
+Further, children have the chance to practice and refine their social skills.
+These two elements feed into the development of self-confidence and social skills competence.

-- Language development: As children grow older, they increasingly engage in imaginative play with their peers.
-During peer-to-peer or adult-child play, children get the chance to practice language and vocabulary.
+- Language development: During peer-to-peer or adult-child activities, children get the chance to practice language and vocabulary.
 They will also be exposed to new vocabulary when playing with others.

-- Physical development: During play, children use both fine and gross motor skills.
-When pretending to be a doctor, they pretend to take heat beats; when pretending to be a pirate, they learn to hold and use sticks as swords, etc.
+- Physical development: Children use both fine and gross motor skills when playing.
+When pretending to be a doctor, they pretend to take heat beats; when pretending to be a pirate, children learn to hold and use sticks as swords, etc.

 - Symbolic Thought: Symbolic thought is necessary in older years, such as when children later use algebra and write stories in middle school.
-Symbolism during play is the precursor to these abstract reasoning skills.
+Symbolism is the precursor to these abstract reasoning skills.